Samworth27/T2A2/README.md

 ## R20 - Describe the way tasks are allocated and tracked in the project

-Github projects was used to manage tasks in the project as it directly integrates with the git repo while still providing ability to use kanban boards
+Github projects was used to manage tasks in the project as it directly integrates with the Github repository while still providing ability to use kanban boards if wanted.

+- [ ] Tasks are created in the project, and are converted into issues for the repository.
+  - [ ] Larger tasks are then broken down into smaller tasks which are then have their own issues raised in the repository.
+    - [x] This is repeated until the tasks are small and easily defined.
+    - [x] The sub tasks are tracked in the parent issue using markdown checkboxes and a link to the child tasks.
+    - [ ] #13
+  - [ ] Github handles all of the links and updating of checkboxes in house.

 [Application Project](https://github.com/users/Samworth27/projects/3/views/1)